 Torwen Badger Face

 We’ve kept Badger Face sheep since the late 1990’s, and are longstanding members of the Badger Face Welsh Mountain Sheep Society.
 Apart from the necessity of bringing new rams onto the farm, our Badger Face sheep are closed flocks.
 Our lamb is truly grass fed, growing slowly on mother’s milk, grass and our own meadow hay and haylage to produce the best possible taste.
 Finishing live weights are approximately 33-40kg.

+- Most beef, pork, lamb, mutton and hogget has been reserved by existing customers for 2024.
 If you would like to go on our meat mailing list please get in touch.